• Skip to primary navigation

 Frequently Asked Questions

-Can this vegan meatloaf be made gluten-free?
+Can this recipe be made gluten-free?

 Yes!
 Just use gluten-free vegan breadcrumbs, or substitute rolled oats.
-You'll also need to use gluten-free tamari in place of soy sauce, and make sure you're Worcestershire sauce is gluten-free (Edward & Sons is).
+You'll also need to use gluten-free tamari in place of soy sauce, and make sure your Worcestershire sauce is gluten-free (Edward & Sons is).

 Can I sauté the veggies before adding them to the loaf mixture?